srk810/AZ-220-Microsoft-Azure-IoT-Developer/MSLearn/Modules/L02-getting-started-with-azure-iot-services/02-Examine-the-IoT-Hub-Service.md

 1. Take a minute to explore some of the menu options under **Settings**

-    > [!NOTE] This lab is only intended to be an introduction to the IoT service at this point, so don't worry if you feel a bit overwhelmed.
+    > **Note**: This lab is only intended to be an introduction to the IoT service at this point, so don't worry if you feel a bit overwhelmed.
 We will be walking you through the process of configuring and managing your IoT Hub, devices, and communications as this course continues.